5 Reasons Expat Teens Love Living in the Leiden Region

 Another pro of living here is that we're allowed to work, "the community offers a variety of work opportunities to allow myself and others to grow, experience, and discover new interests and hobbies."
 (Luca).
 Who wouldn't want to earn some extra cash?

 For those of us not interested in working, Leiden is jam packed with places to visit and things to do so we won't be bored, "I have rarely struggled to find things to do with family and friends."
 (Martina, 18 years old, British School in the Netherlands).

 Long story short, don't panic about moving.
 We love living here, and so will you.

-Kathelijn van der Ceelen
+Written by Kathelijn van der Ceelen

 Kathelijn is 18 years old and has been raised internationally, having lived in the Netherlands, Malaysia and India.
 She is currently repatriated in the Netherlands and completed her secondary school at the American School of the Hague.
 Kathelijn works at the Expat Centre Leiden.